 The short version of that article is that the way these light strands work is that the light bulbs are connected in series and in parallel, and the most important thing to know is that the bulbs seem to be connected in pairs.
 For us, the “pair” part was a key, and through a little trial and error, we found out that the bulb where the light strand stopped working had indeed burned out, but it was also joined up with a second bulb further down the line that had also gone out.
 Once we replaced both bulbs, the entire light strand lit up.

-I didn’t have any special tools for this, so what we did was just start at the first bulb that wasn’t working, and then we tested every other bulb in the strand by removing it and testing it with another strand.
+We didn’t have any special tools for this, so what we did was just start at the first bulb that wasn’t working, and then we tested every other bulb in the strand after it by removing it and testing it with another strand.
 We found several bulbs that were in one of three states:

 - The bulb worked